Rangers sign Fighters pitcher Kohei Arihara to $6.2 million contract

 "The addition of Kohei Arihara strengthens the depth in our starting rotation,” Rangers president of baseball operations Jon Daniels said.
 "He has had success in Japan over the last six years with a breakout season in 2019."

 Arihara would become the eighth native of Japan to appear in a regular-season game for the Rangers.
-Yu Darvish (2012-17) and Yoshinori Tateyama (2011-12) also pitched for Hokkaido before joining the Rangers.
+Yu Darvish (2012-17) and Yoshinori Tateyama (2011-12) also pitched for Hokkaido before joining the Rangers, who finished last in the AL West with 22 wins and 38 losses during this year's abbreviated major league season.

 "I will continue to work hard in order for me to grow and succeed in this city,” Arihara said in a statement released by the Rangers on Saturday.
 "To lead into this, I will make sure to have a good offseason so that I can head into spring training in top condition.”